Youngest son: Youngest daughters

 Heroines in fairy tales are more often marked out as stepdaughters, but sometimes they appear as the youngest daughter.
 In Molly Whuppie, it is the youngest who outwits the ogre.
 The White Bear in East of the Sun and West of the Moon marries the youngest daughter; in the Black Bull of Norroway, the heroine's older sisters set out to seek their fortunes before her.
-She may be the only one willing to fulfill a promise that their father made, as in Beauty and the Beast.
+She may be the only one willing to fulfill a promise that their father made, as in Beauty and the Beast or Bearskin.
 In The Little Mermaid, it is the youngest daughter of King Triton who falls in love with the prince after she saves him from drowning.
-In Diamonds and Toads, the younger-&-least favoured daughter of a widow marries a king (after having passed a 'Test of Character' administered by a fairy in disguise).
+In Diamonds and Toads, the younger-&-least favoured daughter of a widow marries a king's son (after having passed a 'Test of Character' administered by a fairy in disguise).

 Sibling rivalry may also spring up in these stories, but usually over the youngest daughter's marriage.
 They may incite their sister to break the taboo her husband has laid on her, as in Cupid and Psyche, or make it appear that she has killed her own children to make her husband hate her, as in The Dancing Water, the Singing Apple, and the Speaking Bird.

 Youngest daughters may also appear as not the heroine of the tale, but the bride of the hero; when there is more than one princess, the bride is almost always the youngest, as in King Kojata, The Hairy Man, The Magician's Horse, or Shortshanks.
 A ballad may feature three sisters solely so that the youngest of them can be preferred.
 The choice of a younger and prettier sister may also cause intrafamily friction in a ballad.
 The Twelve Dancing Princesses is a subversion; in most versions the hero chooses to wed the eldest princess while the youngest of the twelve daughters was the only one to realize she and her sisters were being followed during their nightly ventures.